Sebastian Janikowski: Oakland Raiders

-Janikowski was drafted by the Oakland Raiders with the 17th overall pick in the 2000 NFL Draft.
+Janikowski was selected by the Oakland Raiders in the first round with the 17th overall pick in the 2000 NFL draft.
+In a retrospective about his selection years later, it was said that team owner Al Davis, frustrated at the middling success at the kicker position (the previous season saw them make just one field goal from 50 yards out), wanted to see if he could find a kicker to solve the problem swiftly.
+While team coach Jon Gruden was stated to have prefered Sylvester Morris or perhaps Shaun Alexander, he went with Davis on the pick for Janikowski, the first pure placekicker to be selected in the first round in the modern era.

 Shortly after the draft, Janikowski was acquitted of his bribery charge.
 He had testified on his own behalf, stating that he was simply trying to pay his friend's fine (as opposed to bribing the arresting officer).
 Just eight days after his acquittal, Janikowski and two friends were arrested in Tallahassee on suspicion of felony possession of the drug GHB.
 Once again, he faced prison time or deportation if convicted, but was acquitted of all charges in April 2001.

 Janikowski's professional career got off to a rough start: in 2000, only 68.8% of his field goal attempts were successful.
+Despite the struggles, he converted all 46 extra point tries as a rookie.
 His accuracy improved dramatically in 2001, when 82.1% of his attempts were successful.

 Janikowski reached Super Bowl XXXVII with the Raiders in 2002, and kicked an early field goal in the first quarter.
 His kick briefly gave the Raiders a 3–0 lead over the Tampa Bay Buccaneers.
 This would be the Raiders' only lead of the game; they lost 48–21.